What services does Nebraska City Utilities provide?

 - Amount due if paid by due date

 - Amount due if paid after due date

-- Service period – the time period for which this bill was calculated
+- Service period – the time period for which this bill was calculated.

-- Current months usage by service type
+- Charge by service

 Electric Production Cost Adjustment (PCA)